s-teramo/fgg/README.md

 Install
 ---
-We confirm fgg well-behaved at least on Mac 10.5, and g++ 4.0.1.
+We confirm fgg well-behaved at least on Mac 10.5.8, g++ 4.0.1, and igraph 0.6.5.

-	cmake .
+	$ cmake .
-	make
+	$ make
-	make install
+	$ make install [optional]

 How to use fgg